docker/docs/get-started/index.md

 In this section, you learned about containers and images.

-In the next section, you'll containerize your first application.
+In the next section, you will containerize your first application.

 [Containerize an application](02_our_app.md){: .button  .primary-btn}